SevenTrio/HarvardX-CS50/problems/2022/credit/README.md

 INVALID
 ```

 Test out your program with a whole bunch of inputs, both valid and invalid.
 (We certainly will!)
-Here are a few card numbers that PayPal recommends for testing.
+Here are a [few card numbers](https://developer.paypal.com/api/nvp-soap/payflow/integration-guide/test-transactions/#standard-test-cards) that PayPal recommends for testing.

-If your program behaves incorrectly on some inputs (or doesn’t compile at all), time to debug!